 Editing and proofreading make your article effective, clear, and error free.
 Editing tightens the ideas and structure of your article while proofreading checks for mechanical accuracy like grammar, spelling, and punctuation.

 Before you publish your article, ask a professional editor and proofreader to review it.
 If you can’t hire one, use these self-editing tips to improve the quality of your article:

 - Set the draft aside for a while.

 - Use a writing assistant like Grammarly to scan the piece for common spelling and grammar errors.

 Knowledge Base Article Template

 Download our free knowledge base article templates.
 We’ve provided templates for different types of knowledge base content including How-to articles, Troubleshooting articles, FAQs, and Informational articles.

 Your knowledge base content needs a place to live so it’s easily accessible.
-You can create this central knowledge repository with Portal.
+You can create this central knowledge repository with Copilot.

-Portal is an all-in-one software for client collaboration.
-When you use Portal’s knowledge base software, you get:
+Copilot is an all-in-one software for client collaboration.
+When you use Copilot’s knowledge base software, you get:

 - Access to customer insights